Norviah/logger/docs/README.md

 ## @norviah/logger

-A simple logging system for `node.js` and `Typescript`.
-With `Logger` and <code>[Chalk](https://www.npmjs.com/package/chalk)</code>, you can print in a structured and pretty manner.
-In addition, it's possible to save logs into a file.
+A simple logging system for node.js/TypeScript that uses <code><a href="https://www.npmjs.com/package/chalk">Chalk</a></code>.
+The purpose of `Logger` is to be a purposeful logging system that allows you to print logs in a structured and pretty manner, in addition to saving logs into a file if desired.

 ### Installation